2003 World Series: Game 4

 The Marlins jumped out to an early lead against Yankees starter Roger Clemens.
 Miguel Cabrera hit a two-run homer in the first and Derrek Lee hit an RBI single.
 Clemens settled down and held the Marlins scoreless in the next six innings.
 When Clemens struck out Luis Castillo to end the seventh, it was then thought to have marked the end of his Major League career.
-With flashbulbs lighting up the stadium, the crowd gave him a standing ovation; the Marlins even paused to applaud in recognition of Clemens' what then appeared to be a hall-of-fame career (as it turned out, Clemens would put off his retirement to sign with the Houston Astros for 2004).
+With flashbulbs lighting up the stadium, the crowd gave him a standing ovation; the Marlins even paused to applaud in recognition of Clemens' what then appeared to be a Hall-of-Fame career (as it turned out, Clemens would put off his retirement to sign with the Houston Astros for 2004).
 Meanwhile, the Yankees scored their first run on a sacrifice fly by Aaron Boone in the second inning.
 Marlins starter Carl Pavano held the Yankees to that lone run through eight strong innings.

 Clemens was set to get the loss until the Yankees rallied in the ninth inning against Ugueth Urbina.
-Bernie Williams singled with one out, Hideki Matsui walked and Jorge Posada grounded into a force play.
-Pinch-hitter Rubén Sierra fouled off two full-count pitches before tripling into the right-field corner to tie the ball game.
+Bernie Williams singled with one out, Hideki Matsui walked and Jorge Posada grounded into a force play with Matsui out at second.
+Pinch-hitter Rubén Sierra fouled off two full-count pitches before tripling into the right-field corner to score Williams and pinch-runner David Dellucci to tie the ball game.
 The game headed to extra innings.
 The Yankees threatened to score in the top of the 11th inning when they loaded the bases with one out off Chad Fox.
 Braden Looper relieved Fox and struck out Boone, and replacement catcher John Flaherty popped out to third.
 The Marlins won the game in dramatic fashion in the bottom of the 12th inning when Álex González led off with a home run off Jeff Weaver that just cleared the fence in left to help the Marlins win 4–3.
 Prior to the home run, Gonzalez had been 5-for-53 in the 2003 postseason.